Explore UCD

 Eligibility is based on your status at the point of application.
 As a current member of UCD faculty you are eligible to apply for a Teaching Excellence Award.
 UCD faculty are not eligible to apply for an Exceptional Contribution to Learning award.

 To access the system, you must have an active staff or student account.
-If you are working for UCD on a casual or hourly paid basis, you may be logging in with the wrong account.
 Please contact the IT Helpdesk for help with your account details.

 UCD faculty positions are: lecturer/assistant professor; associate professor; professor; and full professor.